damiencriado/laravel-model-transformer/README.md

 ## Complex transformer

-The default method of your transformer is named `model`, but you can add other methods by adding the method name to the `transform()` method as a third parameter:
+Your transformer will always transform your model with the `model` method.
+Then you can alter the transformer by adding your `with` or `without` methods to the `transform()` method as a third parameter:

 ```php
 class UserTransformer extends \ItsDamien\Transformer\AbstractTransformer